 This post is sponsored by James Avery.
 I am a July James Avery Ambassador and all thoughts, opinions and pictures are my own.

 This summer has been anything but relaxing but that’s ok!
 My family and I have been on the go since we moved back to Chicago, gathering what we need for our new home that we’re building and getting out into the sunshine and pool any chance we get!
 Summer is just fun like!
-It’s unpredictable, spontaneous ( like enjoying an ice cream cone before dinner…opps ) and full of excitement.
+It’s unpredictable, spontaneous ( like enjoying a chocolate bread before bed…opps ) and full of excitement.
 However, I do realize there do need to be moments to slow down and actually enjoy everything too!

 The other night Zach and I wanted to go on a spontaneous date night together and I was looking for something cute to add to my outfit.
 How gorgeous are these blue earrings I found from James Avery?
 They are a triplet eat hook with this gorgeous milky quartz, mother-of pearl and green agate which helps really dress up the outfit.
 It actually was an inspiration by the architecture and colors of the Grand Palais in Paris!